Mathias-Scheunert/2d_lagrange/README.md

 - 2D zeroth order

 Assembling of:
+- Lagrange:
-- Lagrange mass and stiffness matrix
+    - mass and stiffness matrix
-- Lagrange mass and divergence matrix
     - tensor representation for derivative of these matrices w.r.t. the parameter
+    - interpolation operator for observing solution at arbitrary points within the domain
+- Raviart-Thomas:
+    - mass and divergence matrix
+    - regularization matrix representing smoothness conatraints for unstructured grids
 - rhs vector for point source(es)
 - rhs vector for given reference function
-- Lagrange interpolation operator for observing solution at arbitrary points within the domain
-- Regularization matrix representing smoothness conatraints for unstructured grids

 Boundary conditions:
 - homogeneous and inhomogeneous Dirichlet